mwilsoncoding/visilitator/CONTRIBUTING.md

 The [gitignore](.gitignore) combined with the [compose file](.devcontainer/docker-compose.yaml)'s use of a cached workspace result in preservation of the local filesystem for useful directories not tracked in git (i.e. `_build`, `.mix`, `.hex`, `deps`, etc).

 The devcontainer includes `psql` for convenience.
-The PostgreSQL serivce responds to the hostname, `postgres`.
+The PostgreSQL serivce responds to the hostname, `pg`.
 Connection credentials can be found in the [dev environment configuration](config/dev.exs).

 The RabbitMQ service includes an HTTP management endpoint that will be accessible at [`localhost:15672`](localhost:15672) once VSCode is fully up.
 This interface can be used to create/delete queues, publish messages, etc.